 Both our fantasy and sci-fi dungeon crawlers can be played solo.
 In Dungeon Saga you’ll need to get the Adventurer’s Companion, which comes with rules for solo play.
-To make that even easier, we’ve created a special bundle that comes with a free Adventurer’s Companion – so you’re all set for solo and co-operative play.
+If you need some extra adventures for Dungeon Saga, we released the Path of the Righteous expansion for FREE.
+Make sure you download it here.

 HELLBOY: THE BOARD GAME

 Finally, Hellboy is another game that has co-operative play and solo play built in from the ground up.
 Take on the role of a B.P.R.D. agent and face off against some of Hellboy’s most notorious foes!

 You can also now pick up the B.P.R.D.
 Archives expansion, which allows you to create endless adventures featuring a random mix of enemies and bosses.
 In fact, with the endless replayability of the B.P.R.D. archive you could play a mission every day!